The Victorian Lawyer Census

 • professional boundaries and workplace behaviour.

-It also collects professional and personal demographic information to enable analysis of response patterns across different lawyer groups.
+The 2026 Lawyer Census also collected professional and personal demographic information to enable analysis of response patterns across different lawyer groups.
+Findings from the survey will be published on this website.

 The findings from this work have informed policy, guidelines and resources for the legal profession.